 Location: Depending on your area, you might be required to transport your child to a location to receive public services.
 Some private providers are willing to see your child at their childcare or school location which saves you time and allows for coordination between the therapist and childcare provider/teacher.

 Group/individual services: For school-aged children, therapy will most likely be provided in a group setting with public services.
 The other members of the group may or may not be working on goals similar to your child’s.
 Private therapy is usually individual unless the goals include social interaction.

 Specialty: Therapists in the school system are professionally qualified!
 They see a wide range of students and have lots of knowledge about pediatric concerns.
 Private therapists often have a specialty beyond their general knowledge.
 This may be particularly important if your child has a medical issue.

 Coordination of services: No matter how gifted a therapist is, families need to be educated to follow through on practice at home, it will be extremely difficult to make progress.
 Whether or not you pursue public or private services, it is imperative that you regularly receive information about what your child is working on and how to support that at home.

 Still have questions?
 Please ask below!

 P.S.
-I offer online parent coaching classes, an economical option if you have a “late talker” that needs a boost.
+I offer online caregiver webinars, an economical option if you have a “late talker” that needs a boost.
 Click here for more info!